kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 }
 ```

-## How to install the plugin into your Katalon Studio
+## How to install the plug-in into your Katalon Studio

-Here I assume you have already created a Katalon Studio project with running Test Cases and Test Suite.
+Here I assume you have already created a Katalon Studio project with running Test Cases and a Test Suite.

 1. download `kazurayam-ks-testobject-usage-report-x.x.x.jar` from the [Releases](https://github.com/kazurayam/kazurayam-ks-testobject-usage-report/releases) page.
 2. place the jar in the `<projectDir>/Plugins` folder
-3. stop&restart Katalon Studio
+3. stop and restart Katalon Studio

-## How to let your project to compile the report
+## How to let your project to compile a report

 ### (1) create a Test Listener